openstack/ironic-specs/specs/kilo/implement-cleaning-states.rst

   ..

   def get_clean_steps(task):
-    """Return the clean steps this driver can perform on a node"""
+    """Return the clean steps this interface can perform on a node"""

     :param task: a task from TaskManager.
-    :returns: a list of namedtuples as noted above
+    :returns: a list of dictionaries as noted above

   ..